Irish Arts Center presents:

 7pm doors • 8pm show

 Brooklyn-based singer Shrines (Carrie Erving) has drawn comparisons to Sylvan Esso, Björk, and Sinead O’Connor.
-In this co-presentation of the Irish Arts Center and National Sawdust, she performs reimagined Irish traditional sean-nós songs and original compositions from her debut EP, Release, which draws on her roots in the Irish Sean-nós song tradition and her eclectic background in opera, rock, folk, and electronic music.
+In this co-presentation of the Irish Arts Center and National Sawdust, she performs reimagined Irish traditional sean-nós songs and original compositions from her debut EP Release and new album Our Ship Is Ready, mixing dance and visual design elements with ethereal vocals, string arrangements, synth drones, and electronic flourishes.

-Catalan singer/producer NOIA, whose music combines traditional Spanish melodies and vivid electronic textures, opens the evening.
+Catalan singer/producer NOIA (Gisela Fullà-Silvestre), whose music combines traditional Spanish melodies and vivid electronic textures, opens the evening.
 Her sound reflects her many musical and cultural influences, including dancehall and tropicalia radio, soul, and cinematic soundscapes.

 Carrie Erving is a singer, composer, multi-instrumentalist, producer, and Lincoln Center teaching artist.
 Originally from Massachusetts, she developed a love of traditional folk songs while earning her bachelor’s degree in classical voice from Ithaca College, and traveled to Ireland to earn a master’s degree in Irish Traditional Song from the Irish World Academy of Music and Dance.
 As a teaching artist, she works primarily with youth in NYC’s underserved communities, and spearheaded the integration of music production technology in Lincoln Center’s residencies in the classroom.
 For several years she has been an active member of Female Frequency, a group that supports the creation of music made entirely by female-identifying and non-binary artists, and has helped support their workshops and showcases, including a performance at SXSW in 2019.
 Other teaching artist work includes Irish Arts Center, 92Y, and the Little Orchestra Society.
 As a performer, she has played many rock venues and festivals, including The Late Show with David Letterman, SXSW, Northside Festival, CMJ, Baby’s Alright, Bowery Ballroom, and Rough Trade.